The Magic Barrier before Thermalization: Abstract

 \section{Abstract}

-We investigate the time dependence of anti-flatness in the entanglement spectrum, a measure for non-stabilizerness and lower bound for non-local quantum magic, on a subsystem of a linear SU(2) plaquette chain during thermalization.
+We investigate the time dependence of anti-flatness in the entanglement spectrum, a measure for non-stabilizerness and lower bound for non-local quantum magic resource, on a subsystem of a linear SU(2) plaquette chain during thermalization.
 Tracing the time evolution of a large number of initial states, we find that the anti-flatness exhibits a barrier-like maximum during the time period when the entanglement entropy of the subsystem grows rapidly from the initial value to the microcanonical entropy.
 The location of the peak is strongly correlated with the time when the entanglement exhibits the strongest growth.
 This behavior is found for generic highly excited initial computational basis states and persists for coupling constants across the ergodic regime, revealing a universal structure of the entanglement spectrum during thermalization.
 We conclude that quantitative simulations of thermalization for nonabelian gauge theories require quantum computing.
-We speculate that this property generalizes to other quantum chaotic systems.
+We speculate that this property generalizes to other quantum chaotic systems, a conjecture supported by analogous behavior observed in real-time simulations of the mixed-field Ising model.

 {\it Introduction.} Quantum computers are expected to eventually outperform classical supercomputers for a number of important applications by harvesting the resources opened up by quantum entanglement of qubits or qudits.
-However, identifying such applications is not as straight forward as one might imagine.
+However, identifying such applications is not as straightforward as one might imagine.
 While it is easy to prepare highly entangled quantum states, in particular by the Clifford set of gates comprising the Hadamard gate, the phase gate and the two-qubit CNOT gate, this entanglement alone does not enable dramatic gains in computational power.
 In fact, the Gottesman-Knill (GK) theorem \cite{Gottesman:1998hu} states that any quantum circuit built solely from Clifford gates (also known as the stabilizer circuits) can be simulated in polynomial time on a classical digital computer.

 Not all unitary quantum circuits are stabilizer circuits.
 A universal gate set requires at least one additional gate, e.g., the $\pi/8$ (T) gate.
 The GK theorem implies that only quantum circuits requiring such non-Clifford gates can realize true quantum advantage.